Painuli

-Painuli (पैनुलि), correctly spelled as Panuly (पैन्यूली) or Painuly is a Brahmin community primarily from the Indian state of Uttarakhand.
+Painuly (पैन्यूली) is a Brahmin community primarily from the Indian state of Uttarakhand.

-They belong to the Bharadwaja Gotra and Vashishth Gotra are a member of Garhwali People.
+Painuly are Gaur Brahmins, and their gotra is Bharadwaj.

-Maa Rajarajeshwari or Maa Jagdamba in bhilang region of Uttarakhand is the Kul/Isth Devi and Guru Bhairav Nath/Guru Batuk Nath is the Kul/Isth Devata or the family deities of the Painulis.
+Maa Rajarajeshwari or Maa Jagdamba Semwali Bhagwati in bhilang region of Tehri Garhwal is the Kul/Isth Devi and Batuk Bhairav/Batuknath is the Kul/Isth Devata or the family deities of the Painuly.

 Painuly group is also known as 'Lekhwar' clan because these people did all the reading/writing and accounting work for the King of Garhwal apart from being their priests.

-Some majar villages of painuly' s are Paniyala, lekhwar gaon in Pratap nagar & Chandla, bhaatgaon in Ghansali.
+Some majar villages of painuly' s are Paniyala, likhwar gaon in Pratap nagar & Chandla,Laini, bhaatgaon in Ghansali.